 - Keep the leach field clear of trees and shrubs, as the roots can damage pipes and the tank.

-- Avoid garbage disposals, as they allow the addition of extra solids to your septic tank, which leads to your tank needing to be pumped more frequently.
+- Avoid garbage disposals.
+They allow the addition of extra solids to your septic tank, which leads to your tank needing to be pumped more frequently.
 Compost food scraps instead for a healthier system.
 If you still choose to use a garbage disposal, have your tank pumped annually.

 It's important to maintain your septic system to prevent failures, avoid costly repairs, and prevent pollution.